By sennder team, 3 minute read

 Calling a series of different brokers is intensely time consuming, and it puts carriers at a disadvantage.

 Essentially, brokers act like middle-men between shippers and carriers.
 Brokers bid on loads that look lucrative on the spot market.
 Carriers seeking loads call them up, and take on the loads that fit their transportation schedule.
-Brokers earn a brokerage fee on every load that they successfully award to a carrier.
+Brokers earn money as a brokerage fee on every load that they successfully award to a carrier.

 From a carrier perspective, there are a few problems with this transaction.
 First, carriers don’t have visibility of all the loads on the market; merely a subset of loads that have been selected by their broker.

-Second, broker’s and carrier’s needs are different.
+Second, broker's and carrier's needs find loads are different.
 Whereas carriers are often seeking the next available load that starts from a point nearby their truck, brokers are more concerned with loads that have good profit margins.
 In effect, the loads that a carrier can find through a broker may not be the most ideal loads for their transportation schedule.
 For the carrier, this can mean longer wait times between loads, or more empty kilometers driven between loads.
 Both of which negatively affect the bottom line, as an empty truck costs the total lost revenue plus the cost of the empty kilometers driven.

 The solution is found in digital tools